trinodb/trino/docs/src/main/sphinx/installation/jdbc.rst

                                                              that has been configured for the Trino coordinator.
                                                              See :doc:`/security/oauth2` for more details.
 ``disableCompression``                                       Whether compression should be enabled.
+``assumeLiteralNamesInMetadataCallsForNonConformingClients`` When enabled, the name patterns passed to ``DatabaseMetaData`` methods
+                                                             are treated as literals.
+You can use this as a workaround for applications that do not escape schema or table names when passing them to ``DatabaseMetaData`` methods as schema or table name patterns.
 ============================================================ =======================================================================